rushabhgandhi97/Dining-Conceirge-Bot-Cloud/README.md

     4. Amazon SQS - to store user requests on a first-come bases
     5. ElasticSearch Service - To quickly get restaurant ids based on the user preferences of cuisine collected from SQS
     6. DynamoDB - To store the restaurant data collected using Yelp API
-    7. Amazon SNS - to send restaurant suggestions to users through SMS
+    7. Amazon SES - to send restaurant suggestions to users through email
     8. Lambda - To send data from the frontend to API and API to Lex, validation, collecting restaurant data, sending suggestions using SNS.
     9. Yelp API - To get suggestions for food